DenverArtMuseum/mayer-2023/content/pillsbury.md

 [^11]: Pillsbury, “Aztecs.”

 [^12]: MMA Archives, 02.18.313.
-Also see the unpublished reports of Elizabeth Easby from 1952 and 1956, mentioned below.
+Also see the unpublished reports of Elizabeth Easby from 1952 and 1956, mentioned below in note 18.

 [^13]: Joseph Breck, *Peruvian Textiles: Examples of the Pre-Incaic Period* (The Metropolitan Museum of Art, 1930).